 Digital Sensor Cable (MDC-BTD) — This cable has BTD connectors on both ends.
 Cut the cable in half and you will have two cables.

-Analog Protoboard Adapter (BTA-ELV) — a socket designed for use on a breadboard or prototyping board with standard pin spacing.
+Analog Protoboard Adapter (BTA-ELV) — This is a socket designed for use on a breadboard or prototyping board with standard pin spacing.

-Digital Protoboard Adapter (BTD-ELV) — a socket designed for use on a breadboard or prototyping board with standard pin spacing.
+Digital Protoboard Adapter (BTD-ELV) — This is a socket designed for use on a breadboard or prototyping board with standard pin spacing.

 Digital Extension Cable (EXT-BTD) — Cut this cable in half to give you a digital (BTD) socket with bare wire on the other end.
 This cable is slightly more expensive because it is 2 meters long.